Junction4Nako/mvp_pytorch/README.md

 ![coco_test](./figs/coco_test.jpg)

-If you change the model_name from "mlm" to "embedding", the pipeline generates the contextual representations of all tokens, phrase concepts and regions, which can be used for downstream task.
+If you change the model_name from "mlm" to "embedding", the pipeline generates the contextual representations of all tokens, phrase concepts and regions, which can be used for downstream task (both cross-modal output and uni-modal output).

 Notice that it is not recommended to use the pipeline for fine-tuning, but you can refer to the implementation of the pipeline to better understand how to use MVPTR.
 If you need to fine-tune the MVPTR, you need to first extract and regions features and phrases, please refer to the sub-sections below.